Common name: Sargassum Frogfish

 - Diet

-- Carnivore Feeds on small fish, crustaceans
+- Carnivore Feeds on live or frozen small fish and crustaceans

 - Social